KarthikE6117/usb-enumeration/README.txt

 Generating the USB_DATABASE.csv (THIS STEP SHALL BE SKIPPED!):
 ---------------------------------------------------------------

-    - First of all, we need our database file to be generated.
+    - First of all, we need our database file to get generated.
 So run the getIDs.py file with an active internet connection.
     - This will fetch all the USB vendor and device information and store it in a csv file.
-    - This runtime shall even consume an hour of time, and dependes upon the Network response time and Processing speed of the system.
+    - This runtime shall even consume an hour, and also dependes upon the Network response time and Processing speed of the system.

     *** WE HAVE ALREADY DONE THIS STEP AND GENERATED THE DATABASE FILE(USB_DATABASE.csv)... ***